 Here’s a more detailed look on how to create a house flipping business plan, to help you flesh it out.

 Before you ever make an offer, make sure you have a lender who can fund your deal.
-Which is a good moment to mention that LendingHome funds up to 90% of the purchase price for investors flipping houses and 100% of the renovation costs.
+Which is a good moment to mention that LendingHome funds up to 90% of the purchase price for investors flipping houses and 100% of the renovation costs with their hard loans.

 When comparing pricing on bridge loans for flipping houses, pay particularly close attention to fees.
 Interest rates will be high on all bridge loans, compared to long-term traditional homeowner mortgages, but they actually matter less.
 In most cases you’ll only be making a handful of payments, so interest rates have less impact on your total house flipping costs than fees do.

-You also need to start building relationships with contractors before you buy your first flip.
+You also need to start building relationships with contractors before you buy your first house fix and flip.
 You want to start getting quotes once the property is under contract, or even before.

 Part of learning how to flip a house is building a network of contractors: general contractors, electricians, roofers, plumbers, painters, HVAC experts.
 Get to know several lower-cost, well-rounded handymen as well.